IshaiShabaev/Fruit-Sorting-Project/README.md

-## Welcome to the Fruit-Sorting-Project wiki!
+## Welcome to the Fruit-Sorting-Project

 This project replaces an old computer (DOC) with a Raspberry Pi (Python) that operates a fruit sorting machine.

+I did the project in collaboration with Shaniel Ashurov and Vladimir Amir.

+All information attached to the project can be used for personal and non-commercial purposes.

 ### Pinout Diagram: